compunet-jimmy/nts/README.md

 ![NTS Server Configuration](images/nts_internal_networking.png)

 ## Prerequisites and Assumptions
-- Clean and fresh installation [Ubuntu 22.04 LTS](https://releases.ubuntu.com/jammy/) (Possibly expanded to other distributions/releases in the future).
+- Clean and fresh installation [64-bit Ubuntu 22.04 LTS](https://releases.ubuntu.com/jammy/) (Possibly expanded to other distributions/releases in the future).
+This does not work on ARM/ARM-based architectures.
-- Root or sudo privileges to run the installation scripts.
   - This is absolutely required to install Docker CE and LibreNMS.
+4
 - Project was designed to be deployed in a VM, not bare-metal hardware.
 Not saying it can't be done, but it's outside the (current) scope of this project.
 - NTS installer requires Docker CE (commiunity edition).
 A Docker installer script is included in this project, but not required.
   - Instructions for manual installation of Docker on Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).